NU-CUCIS/ph5concat/README.md

     datasets only from the disjointly assigned file (i.e. no shared-file reads) and then all processes collectively write each of the datasets to the output file.
 In this strategy, reads are independent but writes are collective.
+  + When using '-a' append mode, the output file must exist.
+The input files will be concatenated into the output file.
+  + When using both options '-a' and '-k', the partitioning key datasets must have been created previously in the output file and their names must be the same as the name used in '-k' option.

 ## Sample input and output files
 * There are four sample input files provided in folder `examples`.